 Construction work is a dangerous occupation.
 Construction site accidents and wrongful deaths are common.
 With the complicated laws surrounding workers’ compensation and third-party liability, working with an experienced, dedicated legal team is important.

-At The Law Offices of John M. McCabe, P.A., we have experience handling construction site injury litigation for our clients in Raleigh and throughout central North Carolina.
+At The Law Offices of John M. McCabe, P.A., we have experience handling construction site injury litigation for our clients in Raleigh and central North Carolina.
 Since 1994, our Durham construction site accident lawyers have been helping our clients obtain compensation through workers’ comp and third-party liability.

 One of the problems of workers’ compensation is that it limits the amount that can be recovered against employers.
-This usually means that injured workers do not receive the compensation their injuries truly merit.
+This usually means injured workers do not receive the compensation their injuries merit.
 However, if the employee’s injuries were due to the negligence of an individual or company other than his or her employer, the worker may be able to bring a third-party personal injury case in addition to the workers’ compensation case.
 For instance, if a construction worker is injured because of the negligence of a subcontractor, the worker can bring a workers’ compensation claim against his employer and a personal injury case against the subcontractor.